 Image caption

-During World War Two, “block ships” were sunk to save enemy vessels getting into the Scapa Flow anchorage in the Orkney Islands.
+During World War Two, “block ships” were sunk to prevent enemy vessels from entering the Scapa Flow anchorage in the Orkney Islands.

 Image copyright Getty IMAGES